bogomirov/glx-dock-bluebird-theme/README.md

 Bluebird Glx-Dock Theme
 =======================================================================

-**Sometimes even little things can make a difference.
-With the Bluebird theme for Glx-Dock you can add a little punch to your professional *NIX desktop, that makes it even more useful and enjoyable.**
+Sometimes even little things can make a difference.
+With the Bluebird theme for Glx-Dock you can add a little punch to your professional *NIX desktop, that makes it even more useful and enjoyable.

+#Table of contents

+1. Introduction

+2. Prerequisites

+3. Install

+4. Upgrade

+5. Making changes

+6. Contribute

+7. Uninstall

+8. Final words

+9. Credits

+10. Legal notices

+#Introduction

 Bluebird theme for Glx-Dock (aka Cairo-Dock) has been carefully designed to bridge the best of many worlds: